 Rupee gains Rs2.12 against dollar

-ISLAMABAD -The Pakistani rupee on Friday gained Rs 2.12 against the US dollar in the interbank trading and closed at Rs 224.03 against the previous day’s closing of Rs 226.15.
-According to the Forex Association of Pakistan (FAP), the buying and selling rates of dollars in the open market were recorded at Rs 218 and Rs 226 respectively.
-The price of Euro decreased by Rs 1.04 and closed at Rs 229.20 against the last day’s closing of Rs 230.24.
-The Japanese Yen remained unchanged to close at Rs 1.68, whereas a decrease of Rs 2.48 was witnessed in the exchange rate of the British Pound, which was traded at Rs 272.43 as compared to its last closing of Rs 274.91.
-The exchange rates of Emirates Dirham and Saudi Riyal decreased by 56 paisa each to close at Rs 60.99 and Rs 59.62 respectively.
+ISLAMABAD – The Pakistani rupee on Wednesday gained Rs 2.12 against the US dollar in the interbank trading and closed at Rs 221.91 against the previous day’s closing of Rs 224.03.
+According to the Forex Association of Pakistan (FAP), the buying and selling rates of dollars in the open market were recorded at Rs 216 and Rs 222 respectively.
+The price of Euro decreased by Rs 2.42 and closed at Rs 226.79 against the last day’s closing of Rs 229.20.
+The Japanese Yen lost four paisas against Pak rupee to close at Rs 1.64, whereas a decrease of Rs 3.99 was witnessed in the exchange rate of the British Pound, which was traded at Rs 268.44 as compared to its last closing of Rs 272.43.
+The exchange rates of Emirates Dirham and Saudi Riyal decreased by 60 paisa each to close at Rs 60.41 and Rs 59.02 respectively.